kinshuk4/daily-coding-problem-solutions/prob451_500/README.md

 This problem was asked by Google.

 Implement a file syncing algorithm for two computers over a low-bandwidth network.
 What if we know the files in the two computers are mostly the same?

+479 (Easy)

+This problem was asked by Microsoft.

+Given a number in the form of a list of digits, return all possible permutations.

+For example, given `[1,2,3]`, return `[[1,2,3],[1,3,2],[2,1,3],[2,3,1],[3,1,2],[3,2,1]]`.

+480 (Medium)

+This problem was asked by Microsoft.

+Given a dictionary of words and a string made up of those words (no spaces), return the original sentence in a list.
+If there is more than one possible reconstruction, return any of them.
+If there is no possible reconstruction, then return null.

+For example, given the set of words 'quick', 'brown', 'the', 'fox', and the string "thequickbrownfox", you should return ['the', 'quick', 'brown', 'fox'].

+Given the set of words 'bed', 'bath', 'bedbath', 'and', 'beyond', and the string "bedbathandbeyond", return either ['bed', 'bath', 'and', 'beyond] or ['bedbath', 'and', 'beyond'].